 A protected national park since 1983, Lake Skadar also has the distinction of being included in the Ramsar Convention’s List of Wetlands of International Importance.
 Lake Skadar National Park is one of the largest national parks in Montenegro, the lake itself is the largest lake in southern Europe.

 It is only natural that this area became a national park.
-In fact, Lake Skadar basically is a national park.
-There’s no distinction between the lake, region or the park itself.
-They’re all one and the same, a region characterized by centuries-old architecture, glorious landscapes, a bunch of outdoor fun, and fantastic and healthy food.
+In fact, Lake Skadar is basically a national park.
+There’s no distinction between the lake, region, or the park itself.
+They’re all the same, a region characterized by centuries-old architecture, glorious landscapes, a bunch of outdoor fun, and fantastic and healthy food.

-Lake Skadar National Park encompasses critical natural areas as well as the main towns around the lake such as Virpazar, which is the main tourist center in and gateway to the park.
+Lake Skadar National Park encompasses critical natural areas and the main towns around the lake, such as Virpazar, which is the main tourist center and gateway to the park.

 Things To Do In Lake Skadar, Montenegro

 As far as lakes in Europe go, this is among the most vulnerable, important, biodiverse, and visit-worthy.

 If you’re wondering what to see in Lake Skadar, the answer is simple: birds.
 As an internationally important birdlife refuge, Lake Skadar is a fantastic destination for ornithologists.
 It is home to the rare Dalmatian pelican and one of the world’s largest colonies of pygmy cormorants.